Dront/snake/README.md

 Use some nice pictures instead of those creepy colored rectangles.

-Saving records and options.
+Show records.

 Refactor like half of the code.

 Introduction and options screen.

-Map class?
+Map and resources classes?

 ____